 5. Dilijan Waterfall (Secret Waterfall)

-Very small and hidden in the lush green woods of the gorgeous Dilijan, this little waterfall is the goal of many hikers and nature lovers who also love to discover forests and the phenomena inside them.
+Very small and hidden in the lush green woods of the gorgeous Dilijan, this little waterfall is the goal of many hikers and nature lovers who also love discovering forests and their phenomena.

-It is strongly recommended after visiting the Monastery of Haghartsin, chapels, masterpiece cross stores (khachkars), and abandoned mysterious Soviet cable car station building in Dilijan to then discover this hidden waterfall.
+If you are staying in Dilijan it is strongly recommended to visit the Monastery of Haghartsin, chapels, masterpiece cross stores (khachkars), and the abandoned mysterious Soviet cable car station building in Dilijan to then discover this hidden waterfall.

-The waterfall was discovered recently during the process of tracking and marking the hiking trails.
+The waterfall was discovered recently while tracking and marking the hiking trails.
 On the way to the monastery in the Dilijan National Park, you will see signs telling you where to park and how to reach the trailhead of this waterfall.

 The hike takes approximately 1 hour and you will end up deep in the woods where the earthy smells of the forest will assault your senses.